harness/developer-hub/docs/internal-developer-portal/plugins/available-plugins/jira.md

 ---
 title: Jira
-description: View project summary and latest activities from your Jira project.
+description: View project summaries and latest activities in your Jira project.
 ---

 | Plugin details |                                                    |